contentful/live-preview/README.md

 ### Live Updates

-Live Updates from the editor to your applications are currently only directed supported for [React.js](https://reactjs.org/)
+Live Updates from the editor to your applications are out of the box only supported for [React.js](https://reactjs.org/) at the moment.

 ```tsx
 import { useContentfulLiveUpdates } from "@contentful/live-preview/react";